Anshu15bit/Deep-Learning-Project/README.md

 The video for the same is at :

 Download the object_recognition_detection.zip
+Please download the python code for replacing it with the files in the object detection folder!

 For running the object detection on image files run the object_detection_tutorial.py